Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Relationship between spacetime and Goldstone's theorem

 where $m$ is the mass of the atoms in the gas and $V(\Psi^\dagger, \Psi)$ is a general potential energy function that includes interactions with an external potential as well as local inter-particle interactions.
 Such a system may be realized by cold-atoms, where in addition to the inter-particle interactions external potentials such as a harmonic trap, optical lattice, or magnetic field may be present.
 For a comprehensive review regarding the theory and experimental realization of spinor condensates see Ref.~\cite{stamper-kurnSpinorBoseGases2013}.

-We consider the case where the Lagrangian exhibits invariance under an internal symmetry described by a Lie group $G$, according to which $\Psi$ transforms via a linear unitary representation $\mathcal{R}(G)$ such that the action $\mathcal{S} = \int \mathcal{L}\ d^{d+1} x$ remains invariant.
+We consider the case where the Lagrangian exhibits invariance under an internal symmetry described by a Lie group $G$, according to which $\Psi$ transforms {under the fundamental representation (we henceforth do not distinguish between the symmetry group and its representation),} such that the action $\mathcal{S} = \int \mathcal{L}\ d^{d+1} x$ remains invariant.
 That is,

 Recall that a Lie group $G$ is generated by its corresponding Lie algebra $\mathfrak{g}$, and this has a representation of $\mathcal{R}(\mathfrak{g})$ when acting on the field $\Psi$.
 For ease of calculations, we use the mathematical convention that Lie algebras consist of anti-Hermitian elements.
 Hence, if $A$ is an element of $\mathcal{R}(\mathfrak{g})$, then $A = -A^\dagger$ and the corresponding group element is $e^{A} = ((e^{A})^{-1})^\dagger$.